andrewkshim/react-animatronics/docs/api_reference.md

 ## <a name='animations'></a> Declaring Animations

-The goal of this section is to understand what the `animations` prop that you pass into `<Animatronics>` or `withAnimatronics` can be.
+The goal of this section is to understand what the `animations` prop that you pass into `<Animatronics>` (or `withAnimatronics`) can be:

 ```js
 const animations = /* this is what we care about */

 <Animatronics animations={ animations }></Animatronics>
 ```

-We'll start off by saying the `animations` props is a collection of `Phase` objects.
-It can be an array, object, or function:
+We'll start off by saying the `animations` prop is a collection of `Phase` objects.
+It can be an array, object, or function.
+Here's what I mean in terms of type definitions:

 ```js
 ArrayAnimations = Array<Phase>